crsuzh/SwissRN/content/nodes/index.md

 * organisation of training activities such as carpentries workshops
 * grant and ethics peer review groups etc

-The organisation of local nodes differs from institution to institution: from a formalized administration to informal grassroot groups.
+The organisation of local nodes differs from institution to institution: from a formalised administration to informal grassroot groups.
 SwissRN encourages to ensure that membership is open to academic and research staff (at all levels) and professional services staff.
 Each Local Node has a Local Node Leader providing the point of contact for SwissRN.

 ### Local Node Leaders {#local-node-leaders}
 Institution |  Unit |   Contact   |  |